-We strongly recommend using visual groups for CrossLink Advanced channels, so that the users can differentiate between video streams and interactive contents.
+We strongly recommend using visual groups for CrossLink Advanced channels, so that the users can differentiate

 CrossLink Basic: Interactive Web Device

 CrossLink Basic provides access and interaction with Web applications.
 These may be websites, device interfaces, or Web services, and you can stream and record any of these.
 Special device model, (CrossLink) Interactive URL, is reserved for this.
 Each device of this kind uses 1 (one) CrossLink Basic channel license.